Anamay-Agnihotri/Machine-Learning/README.md

 #### Repository contains:

+Sentiment analysis using Naive-Bayes classifier.

+Hidden markov model (HMM) implementation using Viterbi algorithm for part of speech tagging.

+Sentence parsing in nltk and context-free-grammars with a CKY parser.

 Hieroglyphic clustering using K-means

 Market-based prediction modelling for video-rental service data using k-nearest neighbours.

-Sentiment analysis using Naive-Bayes classifier.

-Hidden markov model (HMM) implementation using Viterbi algorithm for part of speech tagging.

 Text perplexity calculator using bi-grams.